 - Applications may be made by independent scholars and retired scholars.

-- Conferences adopted into the next round of British Academy Conferences must take place between 1 April 2024 and 31 March 2025.
+- Conferences must take place between 1 April 2025 and 31 March 2026.

 - Proposals should be for conferences that will take place over one to two days at a venue in the UK, or up to three days if online-only.
 Convenors should indicate their preferred choice of venue in their proposal.
-Please note that we will not entertain proposals for in-person conferences longer than two days, unless the principal proposer can indicate that they have funds to cover the cost of these additional days.

 - Proposals should be for conferences which disseminate new research in the humanities and social sciences.
 Interdisciplinary and multidisciplinary proposals are particularly welcome, as are proposals that show the connection between our disciplines and the natural sciences.

-- hold a research grant from the tobacco industry either currently or in the past.
+- Hold a research grant from the tobacco industry either currently or in the past.

-- are applying for funding from the tobacco industry.
+- Are applying for funding from the tobacco industry.

-- are employed on a research grant from the tobacco industry.
+- Are employed on a research grant from the tobacco industry.

-- Scheme opens: 9 November 2022
+- Scheme opens: 22 November 2023

-- Assessment of proposals: February – April 2023
+- Assessment of proposals: February – April 2024

-- Principal proposers notified: June 2023
+- Principal proposers notified: June – July 2024

 Funds may be sought to cover the following conference costs: